-Some of you have expressed an interest in learning more of the medical terminology that comes up when discussing Migraine disease and other headache disorders.
-So, I’ll be posting a “term of the day,” probably a couple of times a week.
-If there are terms you’d like to have defined, please leave a comment to let me know what it is.
+Writer’s note: Some of you have expressed an interest in learning more of the medical terminology that comes up when discussing migraine disease and other headache disorders.
+So, I’ll be posting a “term of the day,” on a regular basis.
+If there are terms you’d like to have defined, please leave a comment below.